CurlyJoe71/Bamazon/README.md

 # Bamazon
-Welcome ot my CLI using Node.js and SQL to create a small version of an online store.
+Welcome to my CLI using Node.js and SQL to create a small version of an online store.

 This app also uses the npm cli-table and colors packages to add some extra user-friendly styling.